-137. Community facilities contribute to the health, education and well-being of residents, play an intrinsic role in their life, and are crucial for economic, social and environmental sustainability.
-The ongoing provision of community facilities is particularly important for Houghton in view of the projected ageing and growing population (AECOM HNA para.
-164).
-138. Having local facilities contributes to improving community cohesion and reduces the need for residents to travel outside the village, usually by car, to access them (see paragraph 62 above).
+- 130. Community facilities contribute to the health, education and well-being of residents, play an intrinsic role in their life, and are crucial for economic, social and environmental sustainability.
+The ongoing provision of community facilities is particularly important for Houghton in view of the ageing and growing population projections (see para.
+164 of HNA). - 131.
+Having local facilities contributes to improving community cohesion and reduces the need for residents to travel outside the village, usually by car, to access them (see paragraph 62 above).
 Facilities in Houghton also provide access for those living in surrounding more rural areas where such provision is absent.